Überspringen Sie zu Inhalten

 5. Automation

 There are various degrees of automation.
 The newer the technology, the higher the automation.
+Advanced automation in laser cutting machines is often achieved through the use of a CNC controller, which manages precise movements and cutting operations for greater accuracy and efficiency.
 What increased automation does is to increase productivity and reduce the need for manual labor, thus saving time.

 6. Space Requirements for Installation